SrujanPrasad/vsd-nascomm-soc-design-program/README.md

 ![25](https://github.com/user-attachments/assets/af304681-c15b-4efe-abd6-23bc4e3a7092)

-- So here the number of D flip flops are equal to **1613** and the total number of cells are equal to **14876**.Then the flop ratio becomes :
+- So here the number of D flip flops are equal to **1613** and the total number of cells are equal to **14876**.Then the flop ratio becomes:

 ```math
 Flop\ Ratio = \frac{1613}{14876}